 - Assisting them to avoid man-made hazards and eliminating or reducing such dangers whenever possible.

 Most of us see more squashed hedgehogs than live ones.
 Their natural defence mechanism – rolling into a ball – is no protection against road traffic.
 All nature-loving people want to do something about this carnage.
 So, do drive carefully, especially at night, do all you can to avoid hedgehogs that may be crossing the road and if it is safe to do so stop and assist hedgehogs to get across quickly.
 Ask your friends to be kind to hedgehogs on our roads too.
 When you do see this sad sight please be sure to log it if possible at www.bighedgehogmap.org

 MAKE YOUR MOTTO – SLOW DOWN FOR WILDLIFE

 IN FARMING AREAS

-Hedgehogs and many other small animals, as well as birds, frequently cannot escape from the sheer-sided pits beneath cattle and sheep GRIDS.
+Hedgehogs and many other small animals, as well as birds, frequently cannot escape from the sheer-sided pits beneath cattle and sheep grids.
 This results in a long drawn out death by dehydration and/or starvation.
-A simple ramp in the grid solves this problem – for further details see the “Know your Hedgehog” leaflet “Ramps”.
+A simple readily available ramp in the grid solves this problem – ask your cattle grid stockists about hedgehog escape ramps.

 AROUND & ABOUT

-Hedgehogs are sometimes subjected to DELIBERATE CRUELTY by heartless or thoughtless people.
-This is now illegal.
-Should you see this occurring contact the police or RSPCA.
-If the unfortunate hedgehog is injured, try to get it to a Veterinary Surgeon, or local hedgehog carer, and report the matter to the local RSPCA.
-In any case, please let the British Hedgehog Preservation Society know about it.
+Hedgehogs are sometimes subjected to deliberate cruelty by heartless or thoughtless people.
+This is illegal.
+Should you see this occurring please contact the police and RSPCA immediately.
+If the unfortunate hedgehog is injured, get it to a Vet or a local hedgehog rescue centre as a matter of urgency.
+In any case, please also let the British Hedgehog Preservation Society know about it.